orindholt/snake-game/README.md

     python game.py

-Use the arrow keys to control the snake's movement.
+Use the wasd keys to control the snake's movement.
 Have fun playing!
 Assets

 The assets folder contains all the necessary graphical assets for the Snake Game.
 These include images for the snake, food, and any other visual elements used in the game.